chrishokamp/handycat/README.md

   * make sure that your ruby installation's bin/ folder is on your `$PATH`

-Finally, once you've done all that, you should be able to run `grunt serve`, and fire up a server which watches all of the files in the repo, and automagically reloads whenever you change something.
+Finally, once you've done all that, you should be able to run `grunt express-server`, and fire up a server which watches all of the files in the repo, and automagically reloads whenever you change something.

+The command was previously `grunt serve`, but this was changed so that both the server and the UI reload automagically.

 ## Development